 The goal is to help them understand and appreciate your method of doing things while providing massive value.
 You want them to start using whatever you’re offering them and see quick wins or immediate results.
 Why?
 Because then they’re going to trust you, and they’re going to take action.

 This is something that’s important in nonfiction books as well.
 You need to get your readers to take action.
 This means overcoming their limiting beliefs and filling them with enthusiasm, motivation, and optimism.
-You need to get them fired up by showing them the end result, showing them it’s possible.
+You need to get them fired up by showing the end result, showing them it’s possible.
 Show them some case studies, testimonials, or quotes – you want them to believe in the dream.
 But then you also need to give them clear steps that they can take to see results.
 Only then will they become acolytes or advocates, people who really buy into your system or product.

 This free series would be like a free course, but instead of separating it into different modules, it’d just be one great page with lots of different videos.
 This way, when people sign up, they get all this value at once, in a really clean and organized manner.
 That’s something I’m going to go back and try to fix.